IKEA Besta Hack: Mid Century Modern Sideboard

 - Apply a second coat.
 You might need 3 coats for certain colors/paints.

 - Remove the tape (while the paint is wet) to reveal perfectly crisp lines!

 Place the Starburst Decal

-- Use a silhouette to cut out a starburst pattern that is cut in half.
+- Use a Silhouette or Cricut to cut out a starburst pattern that is cut in half.

 - Use transfer tape to apply each side of the starburst decal to each side.

 - Drill a hole through each door in the center of each starburst and install the knobs.